-There are a maximum of ten volunteer roles available.
+We offer a maximum of ten volunteer positions.

-Based on the application forms, some applicants will be invited for a semi-formal interview on Friday 20th April 2018 with the SAC volunteer coordinator (Louise Parr) and current SAC volunteers.
+Based on the application forms, some applicants will be invited for a semi-formal interview with the SAC volunteer coordinator (Louise Parr) and current SAC volunteers.
 Volunteers will then be chosen based on their responses to questions.

 We welcome applications from students with disabilities and follow NUSU’s equality policy.
-If you would like any support during the interview process, please let us know.
+If we can provide any support during the interview process, please let us know.